kstenerud/concise-text-encoding/cte-specification.md

 Array Types
 -----------

 An "array" for the purposes of this spec represents a contiguous sequence of octets.
+The array type determines how those octets are to be interpreted.

 All arrays begin with an encoding type (with the exception of string), followed by the data enclosed within double-quotes (`"`).
 There must be no whitespace between the encoding type and the opening double-quote.